aseichter2007/ClipboardConqueror/readme.md

 ---------------------------------
 Bug Reports and Feature Requests:
 ---------------------------------
+If it seems hung, copy text with no invoke and try again.

 If you encounter any issues while using Clipboard Conqueror or have suggestions for future improvements, please report them via github or email me at "clipboard.aseichter2007@gmail.com" I will work diligently to address and resolve any concerns.

 I'm chasing a bug where after |||list| the next copy is not parsed, but is stored, preventing the same thing being copied and invoking the AI.
 Workaround: copy text without an invoke to clear the stored copy and allow a "fresh" copy that will activate the parsing engine.